Salt (chemistry): History of discovery

-In 1913 the crystal structure of sodium chloride was determined by William Henry Bragg and William Lawrence Bragg.
-This revealed that there were six equidistant nearest-neighbours for each atom, demonstrating that the constituents were not arranged in molecules or finite aggregates, but instead as a network with long-range crystalline order.
+In 1913 the structure of sodium chloride was determined by William Henry Bragg and his son William Lawrence Bragg.
+This revealed that there were six equidistant nearest neighbours for each atom, demonstrating that the constituents were not arranged in molecules or finite aggregates, but instead as a network with long-range crystalline order.
 Many other inorganic compounds were also found to have similar structural features.
 These compounds were soon described as being constituted of ions rather than neutral atoms, but proof of this hypothesis was not found until the mid-1920s, when X-ray reflection experiments (which detect the density of electrons), were performed.

 Principal contributors to the development of a theoretical treatment of ionic crystal structures were Max Born, Fritz Haber, Alfred Landé, Erwin Madelung, Paul Peter Ewald, and Kazimierz Fajans.
 Born predicted crystal energies based on the assumption of ionic constituents, which showed good correspondence to thermochemical measurements, further supporting the assumption.